pixeltris/Lotd/README.md

 **Speed:** Used for speeding up the game.
 This may cause crashes at higher values.
 May cause issues if this tool is reopened and a different speed is applied.
 **Tag Duel:** A tag duel consisting of four total players (all four players must have a deck assigned)
 **Match Duel:** A best of three duel.
-**Speed Duel:** Speed duel format consisting of 3 monster/spell zones (4000 LP must be set manually).
+**Regular/Speed/Rush:** The type of duel format (regular duel / speed duel 3 monster/spell zones (4000 LP must be set manually) / rush duel (can summon multiple monsters each turn, and draw up to 5 cards a turn).
 **Skip Rock Paper Scissors:** This will skip the rock paper scissors screen.
 **Full Reload:** This will go to the main menu before loading which reduces rendering issues but can increase loading times.
 Generally this should always be enabled to avoid issues.
 **Rewards:** Rewards will be given for this duel (win cards / duel points).
+**Master Rules 5:** Use master rules 5.
+If this isn't enabled then it will use master rules 4 (unless you're running the original LOTD which only has master rules 3).
 **Starting Player:** Who starts the duel.
 **Duel Arena:** The duel arena to play on.
 **Life Points:** The number of starting life points for this duel.